 Driving 101!
 Tips for driving on Delhi to Rajasthan road trip:

-- The last few kilometers to Udaipur and Jaipur involve travelling through the hills.
+- The last few kilometers to Udaipur and Jaipur will involve travelling through the hills.
 So, it may take more time than anticipated.

 - Stick to one route and don’t rely on Google maps if it suggests you an alternate route that involves off-roading.
-No GPS can detect the congestion and the size of a route, which is a big issue in India.
+Furthermore, no GPS can detect the congestion and the size of a route, which is a big issue in India.
 So, if you are travelling in big vehicles and want to avoid hours of delay because of narrow lanes, then, stick to the highways at all times.